 If anything is certain about the markets, it’s that they fluctuate.
 They go up and they go down.
 Bull markets and bear markets.
 It’s like traveling a mountain range, across peaks and valleys.
 Sure, over longer periods, the upward cycles in the stock market tend to be larger than the downward cycles, but many of the downturns have been steeper and faster.
 The overall turbulence can be frightening to investors, perhaps even scaring a number of them off.

-So if you’re new to this way of investing and would like to learn more, let’s start by exploring the basic mechanics of a short sale.
+So if you’re new to this way of shorting stocks as part of an investment strategy and would like to learn more, let’s start by exploring the basic mechanics of a short sale.

-But a word of caution: the short selling strategy is available only to investors with margin trading privileges (more on that below), who are comfortable with the inherent risks.
+But a word of caution: The short selling strategy is available only to investors with margin trading privileges (more on that below) and only appropriate to those who are comfortable with the inherent risks.

-Short selling follows the basic principle underlying all investments: buy low and sell high.
-But a short sale works backwards: sell high first, and (hopefully) buy low later.
+Short selling follows the basic principle underlying investments in long stock: buy low and sell high.
+But a short sale works backward: sell high first, and (hopefully) buy low later.
 But how can you sell a stock that you don’t already own?

 In a nutshell, that’s how short selling works.